line/armeria/site/src/sphinx/client-retry.rst

              .orElse(RetryRule.onStatus(HttpStatus.CONFLICT).thenBackoff(backoffOnConflict));

-If you need to determine whether you need to retry by looking into the response content, you can build :api:`RetryRuleWithContent` and specify it when you create an :api:`WebClient` using :api:`RetryingClientBuilder`:
+If you need to determine whether you need to retry by looking into the response content, you can build :api:`RetryRuleWithContent` and specify it when you create a :api:`WebClient` using :api:`RetryingClientBuilder`:

 .. code-block:: java